These dogs have blue and black tongues!

 - Retinal dysplasia

-- Skinfold infections
+- Skinfold infections.

-These dogs are intelligent and strong, and they are affectionate towards their owners.
+These dogs are intelligent and strong, and they are affectionate toward their owners.
 They are also quite devoted.
 They can also make excellent watchdogs.
 Shar-Peis are great family dogs and are very protective of the families that they live with.

 These dogs are strong-willed and prefer making their own decisions rather than blindly following a command.